romeok1f/asm/Linux/ReadMe.txt

 These *should* be fully functional now.
+Syzygy code is currently untested though.